SenseNet/docs.sensenet.com/content/concepts/basics/03-content-relations.md

 # Content repository tree

 sensenet content repository is basically a tree structure of the various stored content (e.g. folders, documents, user, tasks, etc.).
-This structure lets you organize, group your content easily by creating separate subtrees.
-It's not only important because of the possibility to configure content accessibility for different types of users on different parts of the tree, but also because of the inheritance of several things like content types' underlying business logic, metadata field configurations and settings.
+This structure allows inheritance of several things like content types' underlying business logic, metadata field configurations and settings.
+In addition to that, you can organize, group your content easily by creating separate subtrees and configure content accessibility for different types of users on different parts of the tree.

 # Parent-child relation
 Content can inherit multiple things from its ancestors, from fields to permission the possibilities are basically infinite.